Grain Magazine’s Annual Short Grain Writing Contest

 Whistler Independent Book Awards (WIBA)

-Description: Jointly administered by the Whistler Writing Society, Canadian Authors, and Vivalogue Publishing, the Whistler Independent Book Awards (WIBAs) provide independent authors with a unique opportunity to have their work recognized through a juried process typically reserved for trade-published titles.
+Description: Established in 2016 to recognize excellence in Canadian independent publishing, the Whistler Independent Book Awards (WIBA) now provide self-published English-language authors worldwide with a unique opportunity to have their work recognized through a juried process typically reserved for trade-published titles.
+Winners are announced at the annual Whistler Writers Festival in November.

 Details: https://independentbookawards.ca/